The march through Old Town on Oct. 11, 2021.

 Our stories may be republished online or in print under Creative Commons license CC BY-NC-ND 4.0.
 We ask that you edit only for style or to shorten, provide proper attribution and link to our web site.

 Shaun Griswold is a journalist in Albuquerque.
-He is a citizen of the Pueblo of Laguna, and grew up in Albuquerque and Gallup.
+He is a citizen of the Pueblo of Laguna, and his ancestry also includes Jemez and Zuni on the maternal side of his family.
+He grew up in Albuquerque and Gallup.
 He brings a decade of print and broadcast news experience.
 Most recently he covered Indigenous affairs with New Mexico In Depth.
 Shaun reports on issues important to Native Americans in urban and tribal communities throughout the state, including education and child welfare.